PuffinBlue/josharcher/content/code/Odin-Project/html5-css/2017-12-18-linking-internal-external-pages.md

 ### What are all the possible pseudo-states (e.g. :hover) of a link and when are they actually activated?
 How do you change styles based on them?

-From [here](https://www.webpagefx.com/blog/web-design/link-pseudo-classes/) the following examples show what pseudo elements are avaiable and how to target them:
+From [here](https://www.webpagefx.com/blog/web-design/link-pseudo-classes/) the following examples show what pseudo elements are available and how to target them:

 ```css
 /* Default */